JaneliaSciComp/neuronbridge-precompute-scripts/README.md

 If we add an attribute that should be available for the mask in CDM results, the procedure is different.
 The tool in the colormipsearch jar does not work (currently) because:
 - the field to match on is not the same between the source jar and the destination result (usually `id` and `maskId`)
 - the field to update also doesn't match (eg, `imageStack` and `maskImageStack`)
-- `util/one-offs/update-mask-imageStack.py` was used for the `imageStack` case; it will be generalized for wider future use
+- `util/one-offs/update-mask-attribute.py` is used to do this update instead

 ## Splicing attributes onto PPP results

 PPP results are unusual in that they are not produced by our software.
 The results do not use our IDs, so they can't be correlated.
 As a result, the CDM result tool can't be used.

 Instead, we need to retrieve the info another way based on the info that does appear in the results file.
 For the `imageStack` attribute, that means using the slide code, alignment space, and objective of the result to look up the attribute in the JACS db directly.
-This was done in a set of three scripts, `util/one-offs/update-ppp-imageStack-[123].py`.
-These will also probably be generalized for wider future use.
+This was done in a set of three scripts.
+The current, more general versions are `util/one-offs/update-ppp-publishedImage-[123].py`.

+Note, though, that this update procedure is going to vary on a case-by-case basis.
+For example, `util/one-offs/update-ppp-publishedImage-2alt.py` is a variation in which a different REST endpoint is required.
+Fortunately, the three scripts are somewhat modular; modifications are _most_ likely to be limited to the second, with the others working as-is.